 CLEINIAS: In what way?
 ATHENIAN: Inasmuch as we are not compelled to give laws, but we may take into consideration every form of government, and ascertain what is best and what is most needful, and how they may both be carried into execution; and we may also, if we please, at this very moment choose what is best, or, if we prefer, what is most necessary - which shall we do?
 CLEINIAS: There is something ridiculous, Stranger, in our proposing such an alternative, as if we were legislators, simply bound under some great necessity which cannot be deferred to the morrow.
-But we, as I may by the grace of Heaven affirm, like gatherers of stones or beginners of some composite work, may gather a heap of materials, and out of this, at our leisure, select what is suitable for our projected construction.
-Let us then suppose ourselves to be at leisure, not of necessity building, but rather like men who are partly providing materials, and partly putting them together.
-And we may truly say that some of our laws, like stones, are already fixed in their places, and others lie at hand.

-ATHENIAN: Certainly, in that case, Cleinias, our view of law will be more in accordance with nature.
+But we, as I may by the grace of Heaven affirm, like gatherers of stones or beginners of some composite work, ATHENIAN: Certainly, in that case, Cleinias, our view of law will be more in accordance with nature.
 For there is another matter affecting legislators, which I must earnestly entreat you to consider.
+CLEINIAS: What is it?

-ATHENIAN: There are many writings to be found in cities, and among them there are discourses composed by legislators as well as by other persons.
+ATHENIAN: There are many writings to be found in cities, and among them there are discourses composed by legislators as well as by other persons. at hand.